-Amoxicillin is an antibiotic.
+Amoxicillin Sugar Free Suspension is an antibiotic.
 The active ingredient is amoxicillin.
-This belongs to a group of medicines called "penicillins".
+This belongs to a group of medicines called 'penicillin'.

-What Amoxicillin Powder for oral suspension is used for
+What Amoxicillin Sugar Free Suspension is used for

-Amoxicillin is used to treat infections caused by bacteria in different parts of the body.
-Amoxicillin may also be used in combination with other medicines to treat stomach ulcers.
+Amoxicillin Sugar Free Suspension is used to treat infections caused by bacteria in different parts of the body.
+Amoxicillin Sugar Free Suspension may also be used in combination with other medicines to treat stomach ulcers.

-2. What you need to know before you take Amoxicillin Powder for oral suspension
+2. What you need to know before you take Amoxicillin Sugar Free Suspension

-Do not take Amoxicillin Powder for oral suspension
+Do not take Amoxicillin Sugar Free Suspension:

-- if you are allergic to amoxicillin, penicillin or any of the other ingredients of this medicine (listed in section 6). - if you have ever had an allergic reaction to any antibiotic.
+- if you are allergic to amoxicillin, penicillin or any of the other ingredients of this medicine (listed in section 6) - if you have ever had an allergic reaction to any antibiotic.
 This can include a skin rash or swelling of the face or throat.

-Do not take amoxicillin if any of the above apply.
-If you are not sure, talk to your doctor or pharmacist before taking amoxicillin
+Do not take Amoxicillin Sugar Free Suspension if any of the above apply.
+If you are not sure, talk to your doctor or pharmacist before taking Amoxicillin Sugar Free Suspension.